-- 5.5% (1,275) were completed within 31 to 40 days; - 1.9% (443) were completed within 41 to 50 days; and - 2% (465) were completed over 51 days.
+- 5.4% (1,383) were completed within 31 to 40 days; - 1.6% (421) were completed within 41 to 50 days; and - 0.9% (235) were completed over 51 days.

 Local departments of health and social services conduct LTSS screenings in communities.
-Staffing at the local level continues to remain the primary reason LTSS screenings are not completed within the 30- day timeframe.
+Insufficient staff capacity at the local level remains the primary reason LTSS screenings are not completed within the 30-day timeframe.

-The 2024 General Assembly passed two legislative initiatives that will impact screenings.
-House Bill (HB) 729/Senate Bill (SB) 620 provides authority for providers of the Program of All-Inclusive Care for the Elderly (PACE) to conduct screenings when the individual requests PACE services or the Community-Based Team is unable to conduct the screening within 30 days.
+The 2024 General Assembly passed two bills that will impact screenings.
+House Bill (HB) 729/Senate Bill (SB) 620 provides authority for providers of the PACE program to conduct screenings when the individual requests PACE services or the Community-Based Team is unable to conduct the screening within 30 days.
 Similarly, HB291/SB24 allows the NF and CBT to collaborate to determine which entity can conduct the screening most expeditiously when the Community-Based Team is unable to conduct the screening within 30 days, and the individual is in imminent need of services.